CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-NetQ-UI/_index.md

 3. Click **Manage**.

-    {{<figure src="/images/netq/netq-mgmt-login-mgmt-config-modal-320.png" width="400" >}}
+    {{<figure src="/images/netq/netq-mgmt-login-mgmt-config-modal-330.png" width="400" >}}

-4. Select how long a user may be logged in before logging in again; 30 minutes, 1, 3, 5, or 8 hours.
+4. Select how long a user may be logged in before logging in again; 30 minutes, 1, 3, 5, 6, or 8 hours.
 Default for on-premises deployments is 6 hours.
 Default for cloud deployments is 30 minutes.

-5. Indicate the number of times (between 1 and 100) the application can be refreshed before the user must log in again.
-Default is unspecified.
+5. Indicate the amount of time in seconds the application can be refreshed before the user must log in again.
+Default is 1440 seconds (1 day).

 6. Enter your admin password.